justinwlin/Runpod-GPU-And-Serverless-Base/more_info.md

 # Summary

+Developing ML/AI applications often requires an Nvidia GPU that developers may not have.
+This makes working and iterating on such API endpoints difficult, especially on RunPod b/c a common workflow is that people will try to blindly write locally, deploy to serverless, test, try to read logs, and repeat.
+The iteration time is too slow.
+The best way is actually to work on RunPod's Pods first, and then move over to Serverless once the Pod is confirmed to work.
+Since Pods are the "developer environment" that you can  work in browser or SSH and connect with VSCode or some IDE.

 RunPod provides two primary services: Pods and Serverless.

 Pods are Docker container instances with access to Nvidia GPUs.
 Using RunPod base templates, they often come with Jupyter Notebooks, SSH ability, so-on, so that developers can easily connect VSCode to a running instance or work straight in the browser.